-- (3) The amounts shown in this column represent the aggregate grant date fair value of restricted stock units ("RSUs") granted to our directors who are not Named Executive Officers in fiscal year 2016.
-With the exception of the RSUs Mr. McGeary received when he was elected to the board (see footnote 8 below for more information), the grant date fair value per share of the RSUs granted to each of the directors in fiscal year 2016 under Accounting Standards Codification (ASC) Topic 718 ("ASC Topic 718") was \$43.87.
-Awards vest on the first anniversary of the grant. - (4) All other compensation represents accrued dividend equivalents on unvested restricted stock units as of September 30, 2016. - (5) The fees paid in cash to Mr. Johnson include \$38,000 fees paid to him by RJ Bank as a director of RJ Bank.
+(3) The amounts shown in this column represent the aggregate grant date fair value of restricted stock units ("RSUs") granted to our directors who are not Named Executive Officers in fiscal year 2017.
+The grant date fair value per share of the RSUs granted to each of the directors in fiscal year 2017 under Accounting Standards Codification (ASC) Topic 718 ("ASC Topic 718") was \$79.07.
+Awards vest on the first anniversary of the grant.

+(4) All other compensation represents accrued dividend equivalents on unvested restricted stock units as of September 30, 2017.

+(5) The fees paid in cash to Mr. Johnson include \$40,000 in fees paid to him by RJ Bank as a director of RJ Bank.